daattali/beautiful-jekyll/_posts/2021-11-21-understanding-kubernetes-cluster-api-provider-vsphere-capv.md

 #### Step 5 - Move the cluster-api components to the kubernetes cluster

 Now we want to turn this newly created cluster into our permanent cluster.
-Meaning we need to prepare it with clusterctl and move the cluater-API resources to it from the bootstrap temporary cluster.
+Meaning we need to prepare it with clusterctl and move the cluster-API components from the temporary bootstrap cluster to it .

-* First SSH to the server using your public key and user **capv**.
+* First **SSH to the server** using your public key and user **capv**.
-* Copy capv-management.kubeconfig from the bootstrap cluster to .kube/config on the workload cluster.
+* **Copy _capv-management.kubeconfig_** from the bootstrap cluster to _.kube/config_ on the workload cluster.
-* Copy .cluster-api/clusterctl.yaml from the bootstrap cluster to .cluster-api/clusterctl.yaml on the workload cluster.
+* **Copy _.cluster-api/clusterctl.yaml _**from the bootstrap cluster to _.cluster-api/clusterctl.yaml_ on the workload cluster.
-* Initialize the cluster with clusterctl.
+* **Initialize the cluster** with _clusterctl_.

     clusterctl init --infrastructure vsphere

-* Go back to the bootstrapping machine and move the components to the workload cluster with clusterctl and the kubeconfig file that targets out workload cluster.
+* Go back to the bootstrapping machine and **move the components to the workload cluster** using clusterctl and the kubeconfig file that to target the workload cluster.

     clusterctl move --to-kubeconfig=capv-management.kubeconfig